bebenlebricolo/events-manager/tags/7.2.2.1/readme.txt

 - Managing events, meetups, workshops and webinars
 - Scheduling appointments and recurring events
 - Planning and promoting conferences or festivals
-- Handling event registration and ticketing
+- Handling event registration, RSVP, ticketing and ticket sales
 - Accepting bookings with optional payments
+- Managing venues and multiple event locations
 - Creating a public event calendar for your website visitors

 See our [FAQ](http://wp-events-plugin.com/documentation/faq/) page for helps with Events Manager - Calendar, Bookings, Tickets, and more!